Vixenka/cdump/docs/features/deep.md

 ```

 ## Safety
-Pointer to object must be valid.
+Pointer to object must be valid or null.